Every City in the USA

 City · TX · #10 nationally

-Fort Worth, Texas had 1,028,117 residents as of July 1, 2025 (U.S. Census Bureau Vintage 2025), ranking #10 nationally and #4 in Texas. cost of living runs 3.1% above the U.S. average (BEA RPP 2024); a family of four needs roughly $92,572/yr to break even (2025 modeled).
+Fort Worth, Texas population is 1,028,117 as of July 1, 2025 (U.S. Census Bureau Vintage 2025 estimate), ranking #10 nationally and #4 in Texas.
+Cost of living runs 3.1% above the U.S. average (BEA RPP 2024); a family of four needs roughly $92,572/yr to break even (2025 modeled).
 This profile draws on 13 federal datasets covering population, housing, income, employment, climate, and risk.

 State outline of Texas with Fort Worth's approximate location marked.